HandongHCI/HandongHCI.github.io/Courses/HFE_Essays.md

 Watch the [videos listed in **2-1.
 Physical Ergonomics I**](HFE02_1.md), then write an essay including the following subtopics.<br><br>
 Biomechanics is a specific domain under HF/E. Did you search `#biomechanics` in Google's image search?
 You might see lots of images related to the skeleton and muscle of the human body.
 Yes, biomechanics is a domain related to the movement and posture of living creatures.
 We move (e.g., walking, running, dancing, standing work at a factory, sitting for desk work, playing sports, holding heavy stuff, controlling keyboard and mouse, touching smartphone) by controlling our muscles.

 - **Subtopic 1.
 Summary**: Summarize what you've learned from the videos.
 You can use "bullet points" to list important concepts in short sentences.
-Here are important questions of this topic.
+Here are important questions on this topic.
 Don't exceed one page for a summary.
 	- How do people move?
 	- What is biomechanics?
 	- What knowledge do you need to have if you want to understand human motion?